 - id – The ID of the entry to edit (not needed for [editlink]).
 This ID can be found by going into your form and clicking on “Entries”.
 The furthest left column typically contains the entry IDs.

 If you are inserting this link directly on a post page that was created by Formidable, you can use id=”current” to dynamically get the ID of the entry from the post being viewed.

 - page_id – The ID of the page where the form is published.
 You can find the ID of a page by going into edit the page and looking in the address bar as shown below.
 If the page_id is not specified, this defaults to the current page ID.

 - label – Change the text of the edit link (by default, it is Edit).
+Use label=0 to remove any HTML from the front-end link.
 Example: [frm-entry-edit-link id=x label="Edit" page_id=2]

 - class – If you are using the label parameter, you can add an HTML class to the edit link to add styling. [frm-entry-edit-link id=x label="Edit" class="my_edit_class" page_id=2]